kennardmah/fsps-system-design-analysis/README.md

 # FSPS System Design and Analysis 🚀

-  This repository contains the code and data for the Master's thesis project titled "Powering the Moon: Engineering System Design and Analysis for Flexible Nuclear Fission Surface Power under Demand Uncertainty" by Kennard S. Mah, Imperial College London.
+  This repository contains the code and data for the Master's thesis project titled "Powering the Moon: Engineering System Design and Analysis for Flexible Nuclear Fission Surface Power under Demand Uncertainty"

 <img src="./assets/figures/master_titlepage.png" alt="intro" width="25%">